 Snook season opens up and anglers will be out in droves trying to get their keeper fish.
 While most will target Sebastian Inlet, you can beat the crowds and up your odds by fishing docks and mangrove shorelines in the Lagoon from Melbourne to Sebastian and the focus on the many creeks as well.
 Live bait or artificials should work well early in the morning and late evening and live baits are preferable during the day.

-The mullet run should start late in the month and the Threadfins and sardines will be on the beach nearshore as well.
-Tarpon, snook, sharks, jack crevalle and kingfish will be following the schools of bait looking for that easy meal.
+When the mullet run gets into full swing towards the end of September, Tarpon, Snook, Sharks, Jack Crevalle, Kingfish will be following the schools of bait on the beaches from Melbourne down the entire coast of Florida looking for that easy meal.
 Best bet is to use some of that live bait and fish the outer edges of the bait pods.
-The Rapala XRap Long Cast in size 14 will be an excellent hard bait to use when targeting the bait pods.
-I also like to use Hogy Eeels and DOA Baitbusters during the mullet run along the beaches.
+The Rapala XRap Long Cast is size 14 will be an excellent hard bait to use when targeting the bait pods.
+I also like to use DOA Baitbusters and DOA Swimming Mullet during the mullet run along the beaches.
 All of the above lures use single hooks instead of trebles which are better for the fish that you have to release and safer for the angler.

 Capt.
 Glyn Austin

 Going Coastal Charters